richardimaoka/alpakka-blog-post/README.md

 ## CasandraFlow example

+The full code example can be found [here](link-to-git-repository).

-The last example we see is CassandraFlow.
-CassandraFlow allows you persist each element coming through the CassandraFlow operator similar to CassandraSink, but the difference is that it also emits the element after the CQL insert statement is finished.
+The last example we see is `CassandraFlow`. `CassandraFlow` allows you persist each element coming through the `CassandraFlow` operator similar to `CassandraSink`, but the difference is that it also emits the element after the CQL insert statement is finished.

 ![CassandraFlowExample](CassandraFlowExample.gif)

-In short, you can run CassandraFlow like below.
+In short, you can run `CassandraFlow` like below.

 ```java
 final PreparedStatement insertTemplate = session.prepare(